bgamari/ghc-wiki-import/ghci-debugger.md

-Worker and Wrapper constructors are a potential headache.
+Worker and Wrapper constructors are a potential headache for two reasons, extra arguments and variations on the final type.

 The arguments list gets extended with:

-- Existential Dictionaries
+- Existential Dictionaries (?)
-- Type equality coercions (?)
 - Type Class dictionaries

-In addition, the types of the arguments may change too, but that is not a problem in our case.
-We always consider the processed types, not the original ones, since what we are going to find in the heap corresponds to the former.
+- any other ?

-So to recap, all what is being done to compensate is drop the first (n - m) arguments where:
+To compensate it suffices to drop the first (m - n) (pointed) pointers of a closure, where:

 - n - \# arguments of the original constructor
 - m - \# arguments of the wrapper constructor, if any, or worker constructor

+In addition, the types of the arguments may change, so the closure viewer always consider the final types, not the original ones, since the closure viewer deals with the heap representation of values.

 ### About handling suspensions in the interactive environment